yogesh2k21/RapidFire-Backend/README.md

 ## Installation & Setup 🏭

-To set up and install our containerized IQ Tester backend using Docker, follow these steps:
+To set up and install our containerized RapidFire backend using Docker, follow these steps:

 - Clone the GitHub repository to your local machine
 - Navigate to the project directory